 For those who prefer complete privacy, studios in Portsmouth offer self-contained living spaces.
 You’ll have your bedroom, bathroom, and kitchen, making it ideal for those who want to live independently.

-If you want more space, Portsmouth student apartments are a great choice.
+If you want more space, Portsmouth student accommodation is a great choice.
 You’ll have a separate bedroom, and shared living areas like the kitchen and lounge, offering a bit more room to spread out.

 Shared student apartments in Portsmouth are perfect for those who enjoy communal living.
 These flats typically feature 1 or 2 bedrooms, with shared spaces like the kitchen and lounge.